Global Automotive Purchasing & Supply Chain Network

 The Global Automotive Purchasing & Supply Chain Network provides degree and certificate programs for students and professionals to advance their knowledge and experience in the automotive supply chain.

-"We have witnessed a strategic transformation of the automotive supply chain over the past 25 years," said Associate Professor John C. Taylor, chair of the Department of Marketing and Supply Chain Management at the Ilitch School.
-"The rate of innovation in vehicle design, advanced manufacturing and engineered materials has been truly remarkable and necessitated the creation of an unprecedented collaboration between industry and academia.
-We are fast-tracking future purchasing and supply chain leaders into industry assignments, saving time and expense often required to retrain entry-level professionals, and positively impacting employee retention rates."
+It is aimed to accelerate the development of our next generation of global purchasing and supply chain professionals.
+GAPSCN provides them with a skill set and lexicon honed to manage the industry's increasingly complex business challenges.
+Given the strategic transformation of the automotive supply chain over the past few decades, and the rate of innovation in vehicle design, advanced manufacturing, and engineered materials, it became necessary to create a strong collaboration between industry and academia.
+We are fast-tracking future purchasing and supply chain leaders into industry assignments, saving time and expense often required to retrain entry-level professionals, and positively impacting employee retention rates.

-WSU and AIAG are also offering two supply chain management non-degree courses: (1) an annual certificate program providing an in-depth understanding of global supply chain topics and issues and (2) a one-week, automotive-focused Global Purchasing and Supply Chain Management Seminar that prepares purchasing and supply chain executives, senior managers and other professionals with the knowledge and skills necessary to significantly improve company purchasing and supply chain management contributions to cost and overall performance.
+WSU and AIAG are also offering two supply chain management non-degree courses: (1) an annual certificate program providing an in-depth understanding of global supply chain topics and issues and (2) a one-week, automotive-focused Global Purchasing and Supply Chain Management Seminar that prepares purchasing and supply chain executives, senior managers and other professionals with the knowledge and skills necessary to significantly improve company purchasing and supply chain management contributions to the cost and overall performance.

-Taylor says WSU is committed to an automotive-oriented supply chain curriculum.
-"Southeast Michigan has one of the biggest concentrations of supply chain professionals in the world — especially in automotive — providing unparalleled interaction between university academics and auto industry professionals.
-GAPSCN will enhance undergraduate learning, allow for applied academic research on automotive supply chain topics and provide for outstanding executive education programs in supply chain."
+WSU is committed to an automotive-oriented supply chain curriculum.
+The fact that Southeast Michigan has one of the biggest concentrations of supply chain professionals in the world especially in automotive provides unparalleled interaction between university academics and auto industry professionals.
+GAPSCN enhances undergraduate learning, allows for applied academic research on automotive supply chain topics, and provides outstanding executive education programs in supply chain.

-For more information, contact John Taylor at 517-719-0275 or AIAG Customer Service.
+For more information, contact us or AIAG Customer Service